 Microlots were really popular a few years ago but I think things have cooled down a bit for them.
 Microlots are very special lots or groups of a coffee that represent the best of what a producer can do.
 Microlots are the cream of the crop, separated from the rest of the production lots to be sold separately as a distinct product.
 When a producer removes the very best of a coffee from the main lot, they reduce the quality of the main lot.
 Therefore the price they get for the microlot must be enough to offset the reduced price they’ll likely get for the reduced quality of the main lot.
 Otherwise they’re failing as a business in the long-run.

-When we, in the specialty industry and often far-removed form the producer recommend he produces a microlot of that crazy-floral coffee we had last year, we need to realize what we’re recommending.
-And unless we are willing to pay up-front for the coffee irregardless of the outcome (i.e., assume the risk), we should be extremely careful about what we, as buyers, recommend to producers.
+When we, in the specialty industry and often far-removed form the producer, recommend he produces a microlot of that crazy-floral coffee we had last year, we need to realize what we’re asking.
+Unless we are willing to pay up-front for the coffee irregardless of the outcome (i.e., assume the risk), we should be extremely careful about what we, as buyers, recommend to producers.

 Coffee farming as a business